Skip to content

 The international student fraud

 In 2024, 35 international students in the Kitchener area collectively lost $40,000 to a single Facebook Marketplace fraud ring targeting students who could not view properties before paying.
 The pattern was the same as the bait-and-switch, scaled by volume.
-Saudi physicians arriving without prior viewings sit in the same vulnerability profile.
+Newcomer physicians arriving without prior viewings sit in the same vulnerability profile.

 Red flags in this pattern